 This permit allows you to cut a Christmas Tree within designated areas of the Gifford Pinchot National Forest!
 Lifelong memories are built during these special times and we are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.
-(There is a $2.50 reservation fee when purchasing a permit through Recreation.gov).
+(There is a $2.50 service charge when purchasing a permit through Recreation.gov).

 Please be sure to read and agree to all the tips and guidelines when selecting your tree.